PinkiePieExplosion/PinkiePieExplosion/README.md

 I am also a Kemonomimi!

-My Kemonomimi types are German Shepard, Golden Retriever & Orange cat (maybe more?
-Give me ideas!)
+My Main Kemonomimi types are German Shepard & Hyena

 I am usually at docks as my IRL skin, my oc Sweet Heat, or my Fez skin.